bawumbila/bawumbila/README.md

 Passionate about software engineering and seeking to join a team and organization that will enable me to contribute while expanding technical skills.continually seeking opportunities to become proficient with new technologies.

-- 🔭 I’m currently working on WAVe Music App
+- 🔭 I’m currently working on my WAVe Music App
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with Python